ChrisMakesKode/ChrisMakesKode.github.io/projects/project-5.md

   </figure></center>

   <span style="color: black">
     <br />For a Project Management course in Fall 2022, I proficiently demonstrated Project Management concepts for a <i>hypothetical*</i> delivery service titled, <i><b>At Your Doorstep (AYD)</b></i>.
 Working on this project with 2 other people, it was my first exposure to project management software tools.
-Through this great opportunity, I was able to exercise my creativity in creating the necessary project diagrams that helped convey the needed information in the numerous presentations hosted by our professor.  <br /><br />
+Through this great opportunity, I exercised my creativity in creating the necessary project diagrams that helped successfully convey the necessary information in our numerous presentations.
+The course professor praised me for bringing a creative frame of mind and ingenuity towards the project success.  <br /><br />
     *Had this delivery service aspect were actually real, <i><b>At Your Doorstep</b></i> would offer businesses to save overhead travel costs and efficient transportation services of goods from their app.
 For instance, say an executive has a major meeting in 30 minutes, but they realized they had forgotten an important printed report back at their residence.
 With insufficient time to make a round trip, the executive uses this service to request someone to enter their premises and transport their desired deliverable to their current office. <br /></span>

   <center><figure>